-You will build up a 'block' of pension each Benefit Year calculated as 1/80th of your CARE Pensionable Pay in that year.
+From 6 April 2016, you will build up a 'block' of pension each Benefit Year calculated as 1/80th of your CARE Pensionable Pay in that year.
 Each 'block' of pension will be increased every year to reflect the change in the cost of living (using the Consumer Prices Index (CPI) and capped at 5%) until your normal retirement age.
-At normal retirement age, you will receive the total of these 'blocks' adjusted by the Life Expectancy Adjustment Factor (LEAF).
+At normal retirement age, you will receive the total of these 'blocks'.